amathis726/rotationNet/README.md

 <b>rNCallbacks.py</b> - needed during inference when using a saved model.
 Called by startPredictors.py.

-<b>startPredictors.py</b> - script that needs to be running in the background when using from Unreal for inference.
+<b>startPredictors.py</b> - script that needs to be running in the background when using Unreal for inference.

 See https://github.com/kanezaki/pytorch-rotationnet for the official PyTorch implementation of the paper and instructions on how to download and setup the MIRO and ModelNet datasets.